ingig/code-narrator/docs/src/config/ConfigHelper.ts.md

 public static async load(projectConfig: Partial<ICodeNarratorConfig> = {}): Promise<void>
 ```

 The `load` method is responsible for loading the project configuration.
-It takes an optional `projectConfig` parameter, which is a partial instance of the `ICodeNarratorConfig` interface.
-If the `projectConfig` parameter is not provided, the method will generate a new configuration using the `ConfigGenerator` class.
+It takes an optional `projectConfig` parameter, which is a partial `ICodeNarratorConfig` object.
+This method performs the following tasks:

-This method also checks for the presence of the `OPENAI_API_KEY` environment variable and throws an error if it is not found.
+1. Loads environment variables from the `.env` file.
+2. Sets the `OpenAiKey` property.
+3. Generates a new project configuration if the `fromFile` property is not set in the `projectConfig` object.
+4. Merges the default settings with the provided `projectConfig` object.
+5. Sets the `DocumentingProject`, `BuilderPlugins`, `DocumentExtension`, `DocumentationType`, and `CacheFilePath` properties based on the merged configuration.

 #### getUserDefinedExamples